 – Ethan Gerber

 For New York’s transportation industry—whether for-hire vehicles, ambulettes, buses, or trucking fleets—the true cost of an accident is rarely confined to the repair bill or insurance premium.
-Every collision or claim carries ripple effects: downtime, regulatory scrutiny, reputational risk, and most importantly, unrecovered losses.
-Too often, operators focus exclusively on risk prevention while overlooking the equally critical step of maximizing recovery after a loss through a process called subrogation.
+Every collision or claim carries ripple effects: downtime, regulatory scrutiny, reputational harm, and most importantly, unrecovered losses.
+Too often, operators focus exclusively on risk prevention while overlooking the equally critical step of maximizing recovery after a loss through subrogation.

-Subrogation is the process by which insurers recover money from 3rd parties legally responsible for an accident.
-For Transportation businesses this means pursuing reimbursement when another driver, vendor or party causes damages.
+Subrogation is the process by which insurers—or self-insured operators—recover money from third parties legally responsible for an accident.
+For transportation companies, this means pursuing reimbursement when another driver, vendor, or party causes damage to vehicles, injuries to passengers, or property losses.

 Let Ethan’s team evaluate your claims confidentially